Asymmetric Distributed Trust: Related work

 \section{Related work}

-Damg{\aa}rd et al.~\cite{ddfn07} introduce asymmetric trust in the context of synchronous protocols for secure distributed computation by modeling process-specific fail-prone systems.
-They state the consistency property of asymmetric Byzantine quorums and claim (without proof) that the $B^3$ property is required for implementing a synchronous broadcast protocol in this setting (cf.~Section~\ref{sec:asymquorums}).
-However, they do not formalize quorum systems nor discuss asynchronous protocols.

-The \emph{Ripple} consensus protocol is run by an open set of validator nodes.
+\paragraph{Practical systems: Ripple and Stellar.} The \emph{Ripple} consensus protocol is run by an open set of validator nodes.
 The protocol uses votes, similar to standard consensus protocols, whereby each validator only communicates with the validators in its UNL.
 Each validator chooses its own UNL, which makes it possible for anyone to participate, in principle, similar to proof-of-work blockchains.
-Early literature suggested that the intersection of the UNLs for every two validators should be at least 20\% of each list~\cite{scyobr14}, assuming that also less than one fifth of the validators in the UNL of every node might be faulty.
-An independent analysis by Armknecht et al.~\cite{akmyz15} later argued that this bound must be more than~40\%.
-A recent technical paper of Chase and MacBrough~\cite[Thm.~8]{chamac18} concludes, under the same assumption of $f < n/5$ faulty nodes in every UNL of size~$n$, that the UNL overlap should actually be at least~90\%.
+Early investigations suggested that the intersection of the UNLs of every two validators should be at least 20\% of each list~\cite{scyobr14}, assuming that also less than one fifth of the validators in the UNL of every node might be faulty.
+An independent analysis by Armknecht et al.~\cite{DBLP:conf/trust/ArmknechtKMYZ15} later argued that this bound must be more than~40\%.
+A technical report of Chase and MacBrough~\cite[Thm.~8]{DBLP:journals/corr/abs-1802-07242} concludes, under the same assumption of $f < n/5$ faulty nodes in every UNL of size~$n$, that the UNL overlap should actually be at least~90\%.

-However, the same paper also derives a counterexample to the liveness of the Ripple consensus protocol~\cite[Sec.~4.2]{chamac18} as soon as two validators don't have ``99\% UNL overlap.''
+However, the same paper also derives a counterexample to the liveness of the Ripple consensus protocol~\cite[Sec.~4.2]{DBLP:journals/corr/abs-1802-07242} as soon as two validators don't have ``99\% UNL overlap.''
 By generalizing the example, this essentially means that the protocol can get stuck \emph{unless all nodes have the same UNL}.
-According to the widely shared understanding in the field of distributed systems, though, a protocol needs to satisfy safety \emph{and} liveness because achieving only one of these properties is trivial.
-Chase and MacBrough therefore present a devastating verdict on the merit of Ripple's protocol.
+According to the standards of the field of distributed systems, though, a protocol needs to satisfy safety \emph{and} liveness because achieving only one of these properties is trivial.
+Amores-Sesar \emph{et al.}~\cite{DBLP:conf/opodis/Amores-SesarCM20} confirm the prior analysis and exhibit a wider set of examples how safety and liveness may be violated in executions of the Ripple consensus protocol.
+They first show that the network may fork, even under the standard condition stated by Ripple on the overlap of UNLs, and then that the consensus protocol may lose liveness in the presence of only one Byzantine process, even if all the processes have the same UNL.
+These works, however, exploit arbitrary message delays, i.e., a period of asynchronous network behavior, which is not assumed by Ripple and arguably also unlikely to occur in practice.